Publishing Resources

 Consumers (end users) in the platform would then ultimately see projected names only.
 Note that GVK projection applies only to the synced object itself and has no effect on the contents of these objects.
 To change the contents, use external solutions like Crossplane to transform objects.

-Since the Servlet ingests resources from many different Kubernetes clusters (workspaces) and combines them onto a single cluster, resources have to be renamed to prevent collisions and also follow the conventions of whatever tooling ultimately processes the resources locally.
+Since the api-syncagent ingests resources from many different Kubernetes clusters (workspaces) and combines them onto a single cluster, resources have to be renamed to prevent collisions and also follow the conventions of whatever tooling ultimately processes the resources locally.

 The renaming is configured in spec.naming.
 In there, renaming patterns are configured, where pre-defined placeholders can be used, for example foo-$placeholder.
 The following placeholders are available: